Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 	- minor fixes in ISOTerminal_c's close(), changeNumericValue's reserved byte changed to 0xFF
 	- NACK-recognition implemented (eventEnterSafeState), although it needs some more testing
 	- reaction on language (change) PGN now possible via hook-function
+	- old class Base_c is subdivided into smaller classes, so that a project can better select the wanted information types.
+		This allows also the better maintenance of anonymous accessible parts (most of the features existing in pre-1.2.0 release) and special extansions, that is only possible by personal access.
+Please contact  <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a>
+		to gain access to the extension parts.

 \section IndexMainFeatures Main Features